Dunit05/Programming-Workshops-I-CSCI-1060U-Lecture-Notes/README.md

 ## Getting Started

 Ensure you have a C++ compiler installed on your machine.
 If you are using Windows, you can use [MinGW](http://www.mingw.org/) or [Visual Studio](https://visualstudio.microsoft.com/vs/features/cplusplus/).
 If you are using Linux or MacOS, you can use [GCC](https://gcc.gnu.org/).

-## Format Specifiers

-%d or %i Either can represent an integer
-%c A character
-%f A floating point number
-%e A large floating point number in scientific notation
-%% This prints an actual percent sign, in case you need one